Blogging since July 3, 2003….

-Farther Along is Jamie Chad Brandon’s shameless, self-indulgent blog: my life, music, anthropology, cultural studies, southwest Arkansas, the Ozarks, Memphis, Nashville, Texas, race, whiteness, history, memory and whatever soapbox I happen to get out of bed on.
+Farther Along is Jamie Chad Brandon’s personal shameless, self-indulgent blog: my life, music, anthropology, archaeology, cultural studies, Arkansas, the Ozarks, Little Rock, Memphis, Nashville, Texas, race, whiteness, history, memory and whatever soapbox I happen to get out of bed on.

 I finished my Ph.D. at the University of Texas at Austin in December of 2004, but I moved to the Arkansas Ozarks to finish collecting my dissertation data and write in 2003.
 Between 2003-2006 I also taught anthropology part-time at the University of Arkansas and NorthWest Arkansas Community College.

-The name comes from the traditional song “Farther Along”–long a favorite of artists such as The Osborn Brothers, the Flying Burrito Bros., Emmy Lou Harris, George Hamilton IV, Sam Cooke, Dolly Parton, Mississippi John Hurt, Ray Price, the Oakridge Boys, Rose Maddox, Elvis Presley, The Byrds, David Grisman and the Bad Livers.
+Secondly, when I began Farther Along... in 2003, I was a hard-core alt.country fan…and the name of the blog comes from the traditional song “Farther Along”–long a favorite of artists such as The Osborn Brothers, the Flying Burrito Bros., Emmy Lou Harris, George Hamilton IV, Sam Cooke, Dolly Parton, Mississippi John Hurt, Ray Price, the Oakridge Boys, Rose Maddox, Elvis Presley, The Byrds, David Grisman and the Bad Livers.